 Make a list, check it twice

-Relationships are a fantastically interesting thing.
+Relationships are an interesting thing.
 When they’re functioning at their best, they can bring us joy, fulfillment and even propel us forward in the direction of our dreams.
-When they’re functioning poorly, they can drain us, cause guilt, resentment or, simply, confusion.
-According to the World Happiness Report of 2018, there are 6 variables to well-being; income, healthy life expectancy, social support, freedom, trust and generosity.
+When they’re functioning poorly, they can drain us, cause guilt, anger, resentment or, simply, just confusion.
+According to the 2018 World Happiness Report, there are 6 variables to well-being; income, healthy life expectancy, social support, freedom, trust and generosity.
 If 'Social Support' is one of the 6 variables to well-being, why do our relationships so often fall to the sidelines?

 How often does a long-lost friend who you were once close with but can no longer find the time to see cross your mind?
 We too often attribute the fact that we’ve lost touch with people to the idea that life just ‘gets busy’.
 But what if you could manage that so that you never actually lose touch with people (unless you wanted to!).
 Even better, what if you were able to make time for every person that holds some level of importance in your life?
 Whether it be an acquaintance that you always have a great time catching up with or an old boss who you know would be a good contact as you progress in your career?
 What if we could make this happen for you?
 Would you be happier?
 According to research, you would.

 Sit down with yourself and really reflect on ALL the people in your life.
 Focus on the ones that you want to continue to have a relationship with.
 Family, friends, boyfriends, girlfriends, spouses, coworkers, old coworkers, old bosses, profs, etc.

 Step 2: Reflect on how often you need to see each of these people in order to feel satisfied.
 Think about what fulfillment in that particular relationship looks like to you and how much time you need to invest in order to achieve that fulfillment.